23 Dec Coping with Grief During the Holidays

 As the popular holiday song tells us, “It’s the most wonderful time of the year.”
 Most years, you would probably agree.
 Even for Scrooges, it’s hard not to smile “with the kids jingle-belling.”
 But for those who have experienced the death of a loved one, “everyone telling you ‘be of good cheer’” is not an easy order to fill.
-For those who are grieving a loss, the holidays can seem daunting, especially stressful and lonely.
+For those who dealing with grief during the Holidays, it can seem daunting, especially stressful and lonely.
 “Tales of the glories of Christmases long, long ago” often include memories of the loved one who has recently passed.

 While it may not be easy, there are things that can be done to ease the sorrow and make coping less difficult.
 The National Funeral Directors Association offers the following suggestions for the bereaved to help them better cope with the holiday season: